Suxxxit/discord-no-horny-bot/README.md

     - hentai
     - drawings
     - neutral
-- Additional adjustment for more presice detection
+- Additional adjustment for more precise detection
 - Different sets of phrases and pictures for scenarios when picture is posted under/without spoiler
 - 2-component phrases, allowing more variety in the bot responses
 - Channel exclusion for channels where posting lewd stuff is kinda the whole point